open-telemetry/opentelemetry-php-contrib/src/SqlCommenter/README.md

 # OpenTelemetry SQL Commenter

-This package provides a [SqlCommenter](https://opentelemetry.io/docs/specs/semconv/database/database-spans/#sql-commenter) implementation for PHP, allowing you to inject comments into SQL queries for observability and tracing.
+OpenTelemetry SQL Commenter for PHP provides a [SqlCommenter](https://opentelemetry.io/docs/specs/semconv/database/database-spans/#sql-commenter) implementation, enabling you to inject trace and context comments into SQL queries for enhanced observability and distributed tracing.

 ## Installation